 So How Do Embezzlers Think?

-Like with any premeditated crime, there are three preconditions for embezzlement – motive, rationalization and opportunity.
+Like with any premeditated crime, there are three preconditions for embezzlement – motive, rationalization, and opportunity.
 A thief’s motivation is obviously outside of the practice owner’s control.
 Some thieves are in desperate financial situations and steal to meet basic family needs.
-Others steal because they feel society has failed to properly reward their talents.
+Others steal because they feel society has failed to properly their talents properly.

 Rationalizing embezzlement isn’t terribly difficult, and the perceived disparity in income between doctor and staff is frequently seized by thieves as “justification” for embezzlement.

 Of the three pre-conditions, “opportunity” is frequently misunderstood by casual observers.
 Intuitively, reduced opportunity should result in less vulnerability to embezzlement.

 In fact, opportunity works differently.
 It is a binary variable – either opportunity exists or it doesn’t, and as long as at least some opportunity remains, there is the potential for embezzlement.
 I’ll also mention that opportunity exists in every practice and that there is no reasonable way to eliminate it.

 The reason people inappropriately correlate opportunity with the probability of victimization is that they don’t fully appreciate the difference between embezzlement and other crime.
 In most economic crimes, the criminal can choose their victim.
 Therefore, a visible reduction in opportunity (for example, an alarm system) causes criminals to select a less defended victim.
 Alarm systems don’t transform thieves into honest people; they simply encourage stealing from someone else.

 What differentiates embezzlement from other economic crime is that embezzlement has a pre-ordained victim.
 A reduction in opportunity will not cause a would-be embezzler to select a different victim, which would involve changing employers and waiting to acquire sufficient knowledge and trust to steal.